 Specifically, I’d also really love to get more YA horror in my inbox.
 Smart horror.
 I don’t want gore, I want a story that creeps me out, and asks questions I don’t want answers to.
 See authors like Kim Liggett for flawless examples.

 Very hungry to work on more LGBTQ+ YA novels and diverse, inclusive reads.
 I'd also love to see more YA non-fiction hit my inbox.
-My author George M. Johnson’s upcoming YA memoir, All Boys Aren’t Blue, is a great example.
+George M. Johnson’s upcoming YA memoir, All Boys Aren’t Blue, is a great example.

 Select Science Fiction & Fantasy